Skn0tt/datapact/paper/paper.md

 ## Standalone Services

 The following tools all work very similar:
-They are commercial Software-as-a-Service offerings that connect directly to your data warehouse (all support Snowflake, Redshift and BigQuery), do semi-automatic data monitoring and tracking, and alert via Slack or Email when they find an anomaly.
+They are commercial Software-as-a-Service offerings that connect directly to data warehouses (all support Snowflake, Redshift and BigQuery), do semi-automatic data monitoring and tracking, and alert via Slack or Email when they find an anomaly.

 Typically geared more towards industry applications than research, their common pitch is "being datadog for data", and they aim to prevent data pipelines from breaking.